import pymembrane

 Visualization#

-PyMembrane can export meshes to vtk and ply files.
-To create a dumper for a given mesh, we need to do:
+PyMembrane can export meshes to vtk and ply files through the default Python dumper attached to each system:

 dump.ply("hexagon") #for ply